3b1b/3Blue1Brown.com/content/lessons/2017/integration/index.md

 ---
-title: Integration and the fundamental theorem of calculus | Essence of calculus, chapter 8
+title: Integration and the fundamental theorem of calculus
 description: What is integration?
 Why is it computed as the opposite of differentiation?
 What is the fundamental theorem of calculus?
 date: 2017-05-05
 video: rfG8ce4nNh0